- CDC: COVID-19 Vaccines Information

 What is the current situation in the United States and Canada?

-- The CDC and Public Health Agency of Canada have reported community spread of the virus that causes COVID-19 in multiple states and communities.
+- The CDC and Public Health Agency of Canada have implemented measures to address community spread of the virus that causes COVID-19 in multiple states and communities.

-- The coronavirus situation is evolving regularly.
+- The coronavirus situation continues to evolve regularly.
 For the CDC’s most recent situation summary, click here.
 For the Public Health Agency of Canada’s most recent update, click here.

-- For additional information, please first consult your local health department, the Centers for Disease Control and Prevention, Public Health Agency of Canada, and the World Health Organization.
+- For additional information, please first consult your local health department, the CDC, Public Health Agency of Canada, and the WHO.

 What is the NBA doing about COVID-19?

-- The health and safety of the NBA players, coaches, staff and fans is paramount.
+- The health and safety of the NBA players, coaches, staff, their families, and fans is paramount.

 - The NBA is coordinating its responses with teams, focusing on potential approaches to evaluation, testing, and quarantine of players and team staff, in addition to promoting the community mitigation and prevention strategies recommended by the CDC.